 Supplementary resources by topic.
-Benefits of Trade and Comparative Advantage is one of 51 key economics concepts identified by the National Council on Economic Education (NCEE) for high school classes.
+Benefits of Trade and Comparative Advantage is one of 51 key economics concepts identified by the Council for Economic Education (CEE) for high school classes.

 A person has a comparative advantage at producing something if he can produce it at lower cost than anyone else..

 Having a comparative advantage is not the same as being the best at something.
 In fact, someone can be completely unskilled at doing something, yet still have a comparative advantage at doing it!
 How can that happen?….